This recipe is extracted from the Laurent Mariotte's website.

 - Salt, freshly ground pepper

-- Remove the crust from the bread, cut it into cubes and put it in a bowl
+- Remove the crust from the sandwich loaf, dice it and put it in a salad bowl.

 - Drain the tuna over the salad bowl to soak the bread cubes in the juice.